carameye/Echo-s-in-the-Dark/README.md

 Have made changes that were not in the plan but were small extra features we thought were good ideas:
 - Pushable Blocks
+- Added a settings menu so that players can adjust the scroll speed (usefull when testing on a laptop)
 - Level Editor for continued playability (Not actually very small at all!
 Go Harlan!)

 ## Playable Game Report: